 Review records for ineligible players too (Use the Show dropdown in the upper left);

 Strengthen your seeding by getting reliable outside advice.
-Here are good practices that Level 1 Nationals must observe:
+Here are good practices that Category I Nationals must observe:

 Consult the appropriate Seeding Assistants for your age divisions.
 They are knowledgeable and available for advice;